billchang555/Twitter_data_wrangling/README.md

 # Twitter_dog_rates_Data_Wrangling

+## Introduction of dataset
+Wrangle the dataset of twitter user of @dog_rates, nickname of WeRateDogs.
+WeRateDogs rates various dogs.
+Normally 10 is used as the nominator, however, denominator usually bigger than 10, such as 11、12、13.
+Why they have such ratings?
+Because they are good dogs.
+WeRateDogs has 4 million followers, widely reported by international medias.

 ## Wrangle_report
 This data wrangling process mainly contains five parts, which respectively are Gather, Assess, Clean, Reassessment and Save the csv.